wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - Some items in the Shop
 - Messaging System
 - Currency System
-- Matchmaking implemented
+- Matchmaking via Steam P2P
 - Leaderboard doesn't crash anymore
+- GameNews
+- and alot of other things and Endpoints.
+(Most of them keep the game from crashing)

 **To-Do List:**
+- Fixing the Catalog crash (This is the most important thing!)
 - InitOrGetGroup
 - Dynamic Leaderboards
 - Challenges
 - Progression
 - Buying items
-- Fixing the Catalog crash
+- End of Match Endpoints

 For more detailed information about our project's tasks, please visit the [ToDo page](https://github.com/users/wolfswolke/projects/2/views/1).

 The goal of this project is to revive the Deathgarden backend and servers.
 If you have any knowledge about how the backend used to work or want to contribute, please reach out!
+From what we know the Game was based on WH40KEC (Warhammer 40k Eternal Crusade) and some code was also used in DBD.

 **Contact Information:**
 - Matrix: @zkwolf:matrix.org